 Mums’ bodies are more beautiful than ever before

 Forget the ins and outs.
 The one thing that can make new mums feel worried about sex after childbirth is the way their bodies have changed.
-The anxiety that stretch marks, wobbly bits and a few extra pounds might make them less desirable to their partners.
+The anxiety that stretch marks and a few extra pounds might make them less desirable to their partners.